- What is the Ethereum Dencun update?

 Reduced gas fees at level 2

-The introduction of Proto-Danksharding and related EIPs is expected to solve the problem of high gas fees on the Ethereum network.
-By optimizing transaction processing and reducing the load on network resources, the upgrade can result in transaction costs as low as a fraction of a cent.
-This significant fee reduction will be especially useful for investors who frequently interact with the Ethereum ecosystem and related DApps.
+The implementation of Proto-Danksharding and its associated EIPs is expected to solve the problem of high gas fees on the Ethereum network.
+By streamlining transaction processing and reducing the load on network resources, the upgrade could result in transaction costs being as low as a fraction of a cent.
+Such a significant reduction in fees will be especially useful for investors who frequently interact with the Ethereum ecosystem and related DApps.
 From GameFi to NFT trading, this could lead to even greater adoption of the Ethereum network in the future.

 Network security and stability